icloud-ecnu/UUCMigration/podman/test/README.md

 ```

 ### Controlling Ginkgo parameters
-You can control some of the parameters passed to Ginkgo
+You can control the parameters passed to Ginkgo.

+The flags already used can be set by their corresponding environment variable:

 - Disable parallel tests by setting `GINKGO_PARALLEL=n`
-- Set flake retry count (default 3) to one by setting `GINKGO_FLAKE_ATTEMPTS=1`
+- Set flake retry count (default 0) to one by setting `GINKGO_FLAKE_ATTEMPTS=1`
 - Produce colorful tests report by setting `GINKGO_NO_COLOR=n`

+For anything else, use `TESTFLAGS`.
+For example for failing fast, set `TESTFLAGS=--fail-fast`

 # System tests
 System tests are used for testing the *podman* CLI in the context of a complete system.
 It